-The safety of those who travel on offshore helicopter flights is one of our key priorities.
+The safety of those who travel on offshore helicopter flights is our key priority.

 The review put forward 32 actions and 29 recommendations to helicopter operators, the oil and gas industry, manufacturers and EASA which will improve offshore helicopter safety around the following four main areas:

 - Improving knowledge and facilitating change

 Offshore Helicopter Safety Leadership Group (OHSLG)

 An action from the review was to set up a CAA-led safety governance body for offshore operations, with representation from key organisations from across the industry, named the Offshore Helicopter Safety Action Group (OHSAG).
 This is now called the Offshore Helicopter Safety Leadership Group (OHSLG)